 Price per person in a double room sharing:

-Price includes: • Accommodation in hotels ***/****/***** and country guesthouse in two-bedded room with WC and shower, on a bed & breakfast basis. • Luggage transfer. • Transfers on days two and four. • Information pack including road book and corresponding maps (one per booking).
-GPS trackers available. • Personal welcome meeting, detailed briefing and bike fitting upon arrival. • Telephone assistance during the trip.
+Price includes: • Accommodation in hotels ***/****/***** and country guesthouse in two-bedded room with WC and shower, on a bed & breakfast basis. • Luggage transfer. • Transfers on days two and four. • Luggage transfer – one piece, max 20 kgs / 45 lb.
+Every additional item 10 EUR, payable on spot. • Information package including text road notes (in simple English) and corresponding maps.
+One per booking, every additional set 20 EUR. • Personal welcome meeting, detailed briefing and bike fitting upon arrival. • Telephone assistance during the trip.

-Optional extras: • Single room 155 EUR. • Bike rental 80 EUR (hybrid touring bikes are equipped with 21 gears, cyclometer, lock, one pannier, one spare tube, set of Allen keys and basic puncture repair kit.
-Price includes delivery and pick up).
-Every additional day 15 EUR per bike.
-Bike rental period starts 9:00 day 2 of the tour and ends on the evening of your arrival in Jesolo on day seven.
-Other bike types are available upon request.
+Optional extras: • Single room 155 EUR. • Bike rental 90 EUR classic touring / trekking bikes are equipped with 21 gears.
+One back, side pannier per bike.
+One cycling odometer, one lock, one spare inner tube, one set of Allen keys and a basic puncture repair set per couple / pair of bikes.
+Every additional day: 15 EUR per bike.
+Additional odometer 20 EUR, payable on spot.
+Bike rental period starts at 9:00 day two of the tour and ends at 18:00 of day seven.
 Electric bike not available. • Helmet rental 12 EUR per week. • Transfers: Ljubljana Airport to Bled 30 EUR.
 Ljubljana City to Bled 35 EUR.
 Klagenfurt Airport to Bled 65 EUR.
 All prices per person, two persons minimum, one way.
-Please enquire about transfer from Jesolo to Venice City, Venice Mestre and Venice Airport. • Additional nights: *** Hotel in Bled: 59 EUR per person in standard double room, B&B. Single room 85 EUR.**** Hotel in Bled: 79 EUR per person in lake view double room, single room: 135 EUR.**** Hotel in Jesolo 65 EUR per person in standard double room, B&B. Single room 78 EUR.*** Hotel in Lido di Jesolo 75 EUR per person in standard double room, B&B. Single room 95 EUR.
+Please enquire about transfer from Jesolo to Venice City, Venice Mestre and Venice Airport.
+All prices per person, 2 persons minimum, one way. • Additional nights: **** Hotel in Bled: 79 EUR per person in lake view double room, single room: 135 EUR.**** Hotel in Jesolo 65 EUR per person in standard double room, B&B. Single room 78 EUR.*** Hotel in Lido di Jesolo 75 EUR per person in standard double room, B&B. Single room 95 EUR.

 Not included: optional train ticket to Podbrdo on day three if you would like to shorten the trip).